rorlab/Fadeout-Flash-message-of-Active-Record/README.md

 ### Usage

+    # First of all, you should place this rake file(fadeFlash.rake) in proj/lib/tasks directory.

     # Add FadeoutFlash Message Snippet to your application view file and layout.css.scss file.
     $ rake -T
     $ rake fadeout_flash:view